Edward Mosberg

-Edward Mosberg (January 6, 1926 – September 21, 2022) was a Polish-born American Holocaust survivor, educator, and philanthropist.
+Edward Mosberg (January 6, 1926 – September 21, 2022) was a Polish-born Jewish American Holocaust survivor, educator, businessman, and philanthropist.
 During the Holocaust, he was held by the Nazis from 14 years of age in Kraków Ghetto, Kraków-Płaszów concentration camp, Auschwitz concentration camp, Mauthausen concentration camp, and a slave labor camp in Linz, Austria, that was liberated by the US Army in 1945.
-Nearly all of his family were murdered in the Holocaust.

-In 2019, Mosberg was awarded Poland's highest civilian honor by Polish President Andrzej Duda, the Order of Merit of the Republic of Poland.
+With nearly all of his family were murdered in the Holocaust, Mosberg became active in Holocaust remembrance and education, sharing testimony with students and participating in commemorations and survivor testimony initiatives.
+Mosberg joined delegations visiting former concentration camps through International March of the Living and advocated preserving authentic Holocaust history.
+In 2019, Mosberg was awarded the Order of Merit of the Republic of Poland, the highest civilian honor by Polish President Andrzej Duda.

 Early life

 Mosberg was born in Kraków, Poland, to Bronislawa and Ludwig, and was Jewish.
 His parents owned a department store, and prayed at the Wolf Popper Synagogue.
 His two sisters were Halina and Karolina.